 - Seniority and scarcity.
 A mid-level full-stack engineer is easier to find than a staff ML engineer or a first Head of Sales, so specialist and leadership roles command higher percentages.

 - Exclusivity.
-Giving one agency the role exclusively often lowers the percentage — the consultant isn’t racing three others to the same shortlist.
+Giving one agency the role exclusively often lowers the percentage, because the consultant isn’t racing three others to the same shortlist.

 - Volume.
 Hiring a team rather than a single role usually brings the per-hire rate down.